zjw49246/production-stack/README.md

 ### Deployment

-LLMStack can be deployed via helm charts.
+vLLM Production Stack can be deployed via helm charts.
 Clone the repo to local and execute the following commands for a minimal deployment:
 ```bash
 git clone https://github.com/vllm-project/production-stack.git
 cd production-stack/